reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 ```

 The test case consists of the system under test `CityService` and its dependencies.
 In this case, the only dependency
 is an instance of `CityRepository`.
-We need those references in oder to test the expected behaviour and reset the test double to not
+We need those references to test the expected behavior and reset the test double to not
 interfere with other test cases (more about that later).

 Within the setup section, we create a test double with `Mockito.mock(<T> classToMock)`.
 Then, we inject this test double